After-Shock/Cloudbox-wiki/First-Time-Install:-NZBGet.md

-NZBGet is a very effective usenet downloader.
+NZBGet is a very efficient, cross-platform usenet downloader.

 ## 1. Accessing NZBGet